cunarist/rinf/documentation/docs/state-management.md

 This section is not an introduction to a specific Rinf feature, but rather a general guide about how you can smoothly manage the application state while using Rinf.

 Rinf works best when the application logic is entirely written in Rust, while Flutter is only being used for GUI.
-Given that, there are situations where you want to store the global application state in Rust.
+Given that, there are situations where you want to store the application state in Rust.

 You can set a simple mutable global state variable like this that only involves constant `new` function call.
 Note that `tokio::sync::RwLock` can be a better option when there are multiple concurrent readers.